 In addition to investing in other types of qualifying assets, as described above, our investments may include cash, cash equivalents, U.S. government securities, repurchase agreements and high-quality debt investments that mature in one year or less from the date of investment, which we refer to, collectively, as temporary investments, so that 70% of our assets, as defined by the 1940 Act, are qualifying assets or temporary investments.
 We may invest in highly rated commercial paper, U.S. Government agency notes, and U.S. Treasury bills or repurchase agreements relating to such securities that are fully collateralized by cash or securities issued by the U.S. government or its agencies.
 A repurchase agreement involves the purchase by an investor, such as us, of a specified security and the simultaneous agreement by the seller to repurchase it at an agreed-upon future date and at a price that is greater than the purchase price by an amount that reflects an agreed-upon interest rate.
-Consequently, repurchase agreements.
+Consequently, repurchase agreements are functionally similar to loans.
+There is no percentage restriction on the proportion of our assets that may be invested in such repurchase agreements.
 However, the 1940 Act and certain diversification tests in order to qualify as a RIC for U.S. federal income tax purposes typically require us to limit the amount we invest with any one counterparty.
 Accordingly, we do not intend to enter into repurchase agreements with a single counterparty in excess of this limit.
 OFS Advisor monitors the creditworthiness of the counterparties with which we enter into repurchase agreement transactions.